csev/cc4e/book/chap01.md

 can be used in an expression; its value is simply the value being assigned to the left hand side.
-If the assignment of a character to c is put inside the test part of a while, the file copy program can be written
+If the assignment of a character to c is put inside the test part of a `while`, the file copy program can be written

 [comment]: <> (code c_015_01.c)

-The program gets a character, assigns it to c, and then tests whether the character was the end of file signal.
-If it was not, the body of the while is executed, printing the character.
-The while then repeats.
-When the end of the input is finally reached, the while terminates and so does main.
+The program gets a character, assigns it to `c`, and then tests whether the character was the end of file signal.
+If it was not, the body of the `while` is executed, printing the character.
+The `while` then repeats.
+When the end of the input is finally reached, the `while` terminates and so does `main`.

-This version centralizes the input — there is now only one call to getchar — and shrinks the program.
+This version centralizes the input — there is now only one call to `getchar` — and shrinks the program.
 Nesting an assignment in a test is one of the places where C permits a valuable conciseness.
 (It's possible to get carried away and create impenetrable code, though, a tendency that we will try to curb.)